 Pro Tip: We spent 3 nights and 2 days in Auckland, arriving the afternoon before our itinerary started.
 The extra afternoon allows you time to ease into the trip and kick things off with a relaxing afternoon at the hotel.

 We stayed at Cordis Auckland an elegant, upscale hotel centrally located near Upper Queen Street and Karangahape Road.
 Its position allowed us to easily explore central Auckland on foot, wandering down to the waterfront and back.

-Inside, Cordis oozes old world charm from the friendly doorman, Ken, who will greet you with a big smile and a cheery hello to the luxuriously decorated rooms and suites ready to ease you into your holiday.
+Inside, Cordis oozes old-world charm from the friendly doorman, Ken, who will greet you with a big smile and a cheery hello to the luxuriously decorated rooms and suites ready to ease you into your holiday.
 We stayed in room 948, an Executive Room with Club Lounge access located on the hotel’s 9th floor.
-It combined timeless glamour with modern touches like nightlights, USB charging stations, LED TV, pillow menu, incredibly comfortable Dream Bed and rain shower.
-Find Cordis Auckland here.
+It combines timeless glamour with modern touches like nightlights, USB charging stations, LED TV, a pillow menu, an incredibly comfortable Dream Bed and a rain shower.

 How to get around Auckland

-On arrival at Auckland Airport we collected our hire car from GO Rentals.
+On arrival at Auckland Airport, we collected our hire car from GO Rentals.
 Having visited Auckland before, I found it much easier to get to our hotel in the city centre, visit scenic spots a short drive away and venture further out to West Auckland with a hire car.
 We opted for a small SUV (Toyota RAV4) owing to our 3 1/2 week road trip through the north and south islands, though a small car would be fine too.
 The GO App allowed us to complete check-in before we departed home, making our vehicle pick-up fast and easy!
-Find GO Rentals here

 2 day Auckland itinerary